waleedhad/AudioMuse-AI-cuda_12.2/README.md

 For a more stable use, I suggest editing the deployment container image to use specific version tags, for example, ghcr.io/neptunehub/audiomuse-ai:0.2.2-alpha.

+## **Hardware Requirements**

+AudioMuse-Ai is actually tested on:
+* **INTEL**: HP Mini PC with Intel i5-6500, 16 GB RAM and NVME SSD
+* **ARM**: Raspberry Pi 5 8GB RAM and NVME SSD

+The **suggested requirements** are: 4core INTEL or ARM CPU (Producted from 2015 and above) with AVX support, 8GB ram and an SSD.

+It can most probably run on older CPU (from 3rd gen and above) and with less ram (maybe 4GB) but I never tested.

+Intel I7 CPU of first gen or older **DON'T WORK** because Tensorflow require AVX supprt.

+If you tested with CPU older than the suggested requirements, please track this in an issue ticket reporting your feedback.

 ## **Configuration Parameters**

 These are the parameters accepted for this script.
 You can pass them as environment variables using, for example, /deployment/deployment.yaml in this repository.